eshansinghal14/daily-pennsylvanian-headline-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Changes Made to Scraper

+I modified the web scraper to instead get the headline of the latest video story on the Multimedia page.
+I did this by first changing the website url from the main page of the Daily Pennsylvanian to the Multimedia page.
+I then inspected which element the headline was (it was 'a.medium-link') and replaced the corresponding arguments in the initial web scraping method in order to get the headline.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: